widepogcrazy/Botge/README.md

 # Botge

-Botge is a Discord bot that provides functionalities inspired by the [Twitch](https://www.twitch.tv) chat experience, including emote handling, [Twitch](https://www.twitch.tv) clip searching and other functionalities that enchance the Discord experience like [Google Cloud Translation](https://cloud.google.com/translate)(**Currently broken.**) and interacting with [OpenAI's](https://openai.com) GPT models.
+Botge is a Discord bot that provides functionalities inspired by the [Twitch](https://www.twitch.tv) chat experience to your server.
+It offers seamless emote handling, Twitch clip searching, and other powerful features that enhance Discord interactions.
+With built-in [DeepL Translation](https://www.deepl.com/en/products/translator) and integration with [OpenAI's](https://openai.com) GPT models, Botge makes conversations more dynamic, engaging, and intelligent.

 Currently only two channels are supported.